 Merry Mitzvah at Maryhurst

 Calling all Temple Shalom members to help the girls at Maryhurst celebrate Christmas.
-In the past, they have enjoyed snacks and doing activities such as painting nails, playing games, crafts, and applying henna tattoos.
+In the past, they have enjoyed snacks and doing activities such as having their nails painted, playing games, doing crafts, and having temporary henna tattoos applied.

-We will meet at Maryhurst, 1015 Dorsey Lane, on Christmas Day, at 11:00 AM until 2:00 PM.
+We meet at Maryhurst, 1015 Dorsey Lane, on Christmas Day.
 Please plan to join us in making this day a merry one for the girls.
 We need volunteers to lead the activities and/or bring holiday snacks and appetizers, cookies, and other treats.

 To volunteer for this fun activity, contact Frankie Bloom – email@example.com or call 245-7052